 - Loose bowel movements (diarrhea)

 - Constipation (not able to move bowels)

-- Colitis which is swelling in the colon.
-The symptoms are loose bowel movements (diarrhea) stomach cramping, and sometimes blood in the bowel movements.
+- Colitis (swelling (inflammation) in the colon) - symptoms are loose bowel movements (diarrhea), stomach cramping, and sometimes blood in the bowel movements.

 Treating Side Effects